Learn how to easily make 2D Gameart Assets using Vector Tools

 Why should you care about the art in your game?
 You might think, that if the gameplay is great, people will play it anyway.
 There are a lot of examples out there that prove that point.

-Sadly there are even more games out there, that just disappear in the sheer endless avalanche of games flooding the game stores, the online gaming sites or the app stores.
-Games that might be great fun to play but we just don’t get to see them.
+Sadly there are even more games out there that show the opposite.
+They just disappear in the sheer endless avalanche of games flooding the game stores.
+They get lost on online gaming sites or in the app stores.
+Those games might be great fun to play.
+Yet, we just don’t get to see them.
 The reasons might be diverse but a common problem is an initial appeal to the player.
-This first impression rarely is done by gameplay, sound, story or visual effects but by simple art in form of icons and screenshots.
+This first impression rarely is done by gameplay, sound, story or visual effects but by the art of icons and screenshots.

-In the increasingly competitive market of computer games, even the indie segment these days stands out with excellent art.
-We can’t all be artists working for the big AAA studios like EA, Ubi or Blizzard and as a no one, no one expects that quality from your works, but with the right tools and a few simple tricks you can improve the quality of your art big time.
+The computer games market is becoming increasingly competitive.
+Even the indie segment these days stands out with excellent art.
+We can’t all be artists working for the big AAA studios like EA, Ubi or Blizzard.
+No one expects that quality from your works but you can improve the quality of your art.
+Ultimately, it’s about the right tools and a few simple tricks.
+This site will help you learn 2D gameart using vector tools.

-I went on to illustrate games for Amiga, early PC and Atari ST including “St. Thomas”, followed by a long line of flash games for TV station promotions.
+From there I went on to illustrate games for Amiga, early PC and Atari ST including “St. Thomas”.
+Next came a long line of flash games for TV station promotions.
 In 2005 “HeliAttack 3” was developed with Chris Rhodes and went viral (before the term was coined).
-Pixelart and vector based art for mobile and handheld games followed including a PSP and Nintendo DS version of “Impossible Misson”, a game I was passionate about back in the high school days playing on the C64.
+Pixelart and vector-based art for mobile and handheld games followed.
+These included a PSP and Nintendo DS version of “Impossible Misson”.
+I was really passionate about it back in the high school days playing on the C64.

 More recent releases include “The Adventures of Shuggy” for Xbox Live Arcade with Smudge Cat games and a bunch of iPhone/ iPad games and templates with my mate Darren from Utopian Games as well as “Super Crossbar Challenge” with Shattered Box and .io games with Ovaplay.